 Over the years, offshore outsourcing has been a great help for small to medium businesses.
-However, offshoring’s reputation has been tarnished by stories that discourage the faint heart.
+However, offshoring’s reputation has been tarnished by outsourcing horror stories that discourage the faint heart.

 The lack of competitive people, such as information technology specialists, became a dilemma by many small to medium businesses.
 To counter this challenge, the idea of offshore outsourcing came about.

 The process is quite simple; you find an offshore development team to work on your product.
 This way, you not only find a pool of talent but save on production costs as well.
 These benefits have made offshoring popular among businesses.